|Pictured above are my wife and I with our 2 daughters, their husbands and children.|

 A little about me if you're interested.
-I've been married for 30+ years, have 4 grown children and 7 grandchildren all of whom I love dearly.
-That's me with my grandson's hands in my face.
-My wife is the lovely lady laughing above me.
+I've been married for 35+ years, have 4 grown children and 8 grandchildren all of whom I love dearly.

-I have worked for several large firms (GE, Motorola, FMC, and HCL) as well as a few software and consulting services startups.
-I've enjoyed all of my jobs (programer, consultant, marketing director, program manager, alliance director and VP of Business Dev ...) and find immense satisfaction in making a measurable difference.
+I have worked for several large firms (GE, Motorola, FMC, and HCL) as well as a few software and consulting services startups plus a non-profit.
+I've enjoyed all of my jobs (programmer, consultant, marketing director, program manager, alliance director and VP of Business Dev ...).
+Regardless of the position I find immense satisfaction in making a measurable difference.
 Presently, I spend much of my week on activities related to being Mayor of Highland City.
 I role I enjoy because of the opportunities it affords me to interact with so many wonderful people.